ujjwal-lab/StubApiRepo/README.md

 2. Run the testng.xml file from the IDE and it will trigger the execution of the feature

 #**Command line.**

-Naviagte to the project repo in your local and run below command.
-This same command can be used in the CICD tool
+Open command prompt/terminal and navigate to the project folder location.
+Execute below command.

 mvn clean test